European Train Control System: Greece

-The new high speed line Athens to Thessaloniki will be the first ETCS Level 1 in Greece.
+ETCS Level 1 will be deployed on the Athens-Thessaloniki railway, the first in Greece.
 The system is expected to be ready by late 2023.
 ETCS Level 1 is expected to be installed as part of electrification and modernisation works on the Palaifarsalos to Kalambaka line which began in 2022.
-Works to install ECTS 1 was also begun in 2022 on the Thessaloniki to Idomeni line.
+Works to install ETCS Level 1 was also begun in 2022 on the Thessaloniki-Idomeni railway.

 Hungary

 In Hungary, the Zalacséb–Hodoš line was equipped with Level 1 as a pilot project in 2006.

 The Budapest–Hegyeshalom Level 1 was launched in 2008, and it was extended to Rajka (GYSEV) in 2015.

 The Békéscsaba-Lőkösháza line was equipped with Level 1 as an extension of the Level 2 network until further refurbishments will take place.

-In Hungary Level 2 is under construction in the Kelenföld-Székesfehérvár line as a part of a full reconstruction, and planned to be ready before 2015.

-In Hungary Level 2 is under construction, but due to problems with the installation of GSM-R, all of them are delayed.
+In Hungary Level 2 is under construction on the Kelenföld-Székesfehérvár line as a part of a full reconstruction, and was planned to be ready before 2015, but due to problems with the installation of GSM-R, all of them are delayed.

-The Level 2 system is under construction in several phases.
-Currently the Boba-Hodoš, Székesfehérvár station, Székesfehérvár-Ferencváros, Ferencváros-Monor, Monor-Szajol, Szajol-Gyoma and the Gyoma-Békéscsaba sections are under construction.
+The Level 2 system is under construction in several phases, currently: Boba-Hodoš, Székesfehérvár station, Székesfehérvár-Ferencváros, Ferencváros-Monor, Monor-Szajol, Szajol-Gyoma and Gyoma-Békéscsaba sections.

-The GYSEV is currently installing Level 2 to the Sopron-Szombathely-Szentgotthárd line.
+GYSEV is currently installing Level 2 to the Sopron-Szombathely-Szentgotthárd line.

+Work on the expansion of the Belgrade-Budapest railway line has stopped because the Chinese contractors are not equipped to build ETCS.

 India

-National Capital Region Transport Corporation has decided to equip European Train Control System (ETCS) on its Sarai Kale Khan hub in India's First Rapid Rail corridor-Delhi Meerut RRTS Route.
+National Capital Region Transport Corporation has decided to equip European Train Control System (ETCS) on its Sarai Kale Khan hub in India's First Rapid Rail corridor Delhi-Meerut RRTS Route.
+However, the national train protection system Kavach, which unifies the key features of the ETCS and the Indian Anti-Collision Device, seems to become more widespread.

+ETCS Hybrid was deployed as the first line in the world on the Delhi–Meerut line in October 2023.

 Indonesia

-LRT Palembang is equipped with ETCS Level 1 for train protection system and PT.
+Palembang LRT is equipped with ETCS Level 1 and PT.
 LEN Industri (Persero) provides the trackside fixed-block signalling.
-The line is slated to open mid-2018.